 YOUR_PASSWORDwith your own values.
 Copy the customized script to clipboard.

 - From the EC2 console, launch an instance from one of these images:

 - At "Step 3: Configure Instance Details", enable the option "Auto-assign Public IP".
 Then scroll down to section "Advanced Details" and paste your customized script into the "User data" text box.

 - Proceed to configure other options.
-When setting up the security group for this instance, open UDP ports 500 and 4500 for the VPN, open TCP port 22 for SSH.
+When setting up the security group for this instance, open UDP ports 500 and 4500 for the VPN, and open TCP port 22 for SSH.
 Other ports are not required.